Past, Future and Cuts in Dataflow: Review

 Is this partition necessarily a cut if the total number of

-is at least the total number of
+messages sent in past is at least the total number of

-messages received in past
+messages received in past?

 Next